 Note: Case Studies provided in these links represent only a few of the thousands of on-the-ground projects conducted by BLM and its partners each year.
 For more information on field-level work, go to www.blm.gov , find the map and click on the state you are interested in.
 That will take you to the BLM State and Field Office websites.

 Few resource agencies conduct fish habitat restoration and enhancement on the same scale as the BLM.
-Since 2000, the BLM and its partners have improved 5,562 miles of stream and 113,592 acres of lakes and reservoirs.
+Since 2000, the BLM and its partners have improved and average of 250 miles of stream and 2,600 acres of lake and reservoir habitat each year.